 - Operation time- power is always a concern.
 Some wireless microphone systems give you up to 17 hours of battery life, but that may not be enough if you host multiple events

 - Dead spots- you may hit a spot in the room where the transmission does not reach the receiver.
 This effect leaves you without a voice

 - The limited number of microphones- you have restrictions on how many mics you can use at one time

 Using a wireless microphone system can really help you out.
 With their freedom and ability to block interference, you can have a good time with your next event.
-That is why using one of the top 10 best wireless microphones sin 2019 is a smart idea.
+That is why using one of the top 10 best wireless microphones in 2022 is a smart idea.

 These systems are designed to give you freedom as well as work with the room you are holding your event.
 Then the dual antennas found on most wireless systems make sure your signal stays strong and stable.
 Use the right equipment for the best results.